honsontran/leip-docs/content/Installation/Installing LEIP SDK.md

 ---
 > [!NOTE]  Note
 > If you would like to schedule an evaluation of LEIP, please contact us at [support@latentai.com](mailto:support@latentai.com.)
-# Step 1: Get Access to Latent AI Packages
+# Step 1: Get Access to our Container Repository

 > [!WARNING]  Skip this step if...
 > You only need the user token if you are installing any Latent AI specific Python packages, such as the [[Latent Runtime Engine (LRE)]].
 If you are installing entirely with Docker, use the `LICENSE_KEY` found in your email.